TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 # Advanced output

-The task's stdout is redirected to a local file on disk.
+The task's stdout and stderr are redirected to a local file on disk.
 By default, if the task succeeds, this file is uploaded and becomes the task's sole output, which is forwarded to the next phase in the job (if any) or else become outputs of the job itself (if not).
-Intermediate objects are not directly exposed to you, and may never even be stored but final outputs are always objects.
+Intermediate objects are not directly exposed to you, and may never even be stored, but final outputs are always objects.
+Because the stdout and stderr are staged to disk, these are limited in size by the amount of local disk space available, which is controlled by the "disk" property of the task's phase.
+See the documentation on the "disk" property for details.

 Several tools are available in compute instances for more sophisticated types of output.
-In addition, users can make use of advanced input using the HTTP API directly; see "Using the HTTP API for advanced output" below.
+In addition, users can make use of advanced input using the HTTP API directly, which allows for emitting outputs not limited by the amount of local disk space available.
+See "Using the HTTP API for advanced output" below.

 ## mpipe: advanced output